Hold Fast to the One Truth

 एक तत्त्व नाम दृढ धरीं मना | हरीसी करुणा येईल तुझी || १ ||

-Hold firmly in the mind the one-truth Name - Hari's compassion will come to you.
+Hold the one-truth Name firmly in the mind; Hari's compassion will come to you.

 Dnyaneshwar opens Abhanga 26 with a single instruction so complete that nothing else is needed.
 One truth.
 One Name.
 Hold it firmly in the mind, and Hari's compassion will come to you.
 Twenty-five abhangas of teaching, describing, warning, celebrating, all collapse into this one gesture.
 The philosopher becomes the friend who puts a hand on your shoulder and says: forget everything else.
 Hold this.